Melt pop-up class

 Click on the link below to register

 The MELT Method is a self-treatment technique using soft balls and a foam roller.
 MELT moves are designed to rehydrate connective tissue and repattern the nervous system.
-It is a proactive approach to maintaining a healthy, pain-free body can enhance athletic performance, ease chronic pain, and improve overall well-being.
+It is a proactive approach to maintaining a healthy, pain-free body that can enhance athletic performance, ease chronic pain, and improve overall well-being.
 And it feels really good!

 The creator of the MELT method, Sue Hitzmann, designed a number of props that allow individuals to become their own bodyworkers.
 A soft foam roller and soft rubber ball are the basic tools.